Health Insurance

 For 2025, the Federal Poverty Level for a single adult is $15,060, according to HHS Poverty Guidelines.
 Multiply that by the relevant percentage to find your subsidy threshold.
 At 400% FPL, that is approximately $60,240 for a single person.

-The American Rescue Plan Act expanded subsidies so that no enrollee pays more than 8.5% of household income on a benchmark Silver plan, regardless of how high their income is.
+The American Rescue Plan Act expanded subsidies so that no enrollee pays more than 8.5% of household income on a benchmark Silver plan, regardless of income level.
 This cap remains in effect through 2025, making Marketplace plans genuinely affordable even for higher-earning freelancers.

 Tools to Use